with the contribution of:

 Of all the interesting things to see in Lombardy, TheOneMilano has focused on destinations that offer themed fashion and tourism itineraries and it has collected all the information you need to organise and make the most of your visit.

-The first destinations giving exhibitors and visitors to TheOneMilano from all over the world the chance to learn more about the area and fashion are: Como and the Educational Silk Museum, Vigevano and the International Museum of Footwear, and Crespi d’Adda, a village built around a textile factory.
+The first destinations giving exhibitors and visitors to TheOneMilano from all over the world the chance to learn more about the area and fashion are: Como and the Educational Silk Museum, Vigevano and the International Museum of Footwear, and Crespi d’Adda, a village built around a textile factory and Casalmaggiore with the Bijou Museum.

-If you’re visiting Como, theOneMilano recommends going for a stroll along the old town centre’s historic streets, with its shops and prestigious civil and religious monuments, and to go to the Villa Olmo, an historic villa looking out over the lake.
+If you’re visiting Como, theOneMilano recommends going for a stroll along the old town centre’s historic streets, with its prestigious civil and religious monuments and shops, with focus on the specialized in silk fabrics and accessories ones, and to go to the Villa Olmo, an historic villa looking out over the lake.

 A boat trip is another must, to see all the well-to-do historic and residential villas from the lake.